robsca/duck-soup-app/readme.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```
+---
+New features
+text generation in new note -> /gen200 (it will generate 200 words) -> also supported gen50, gen100
+try dictation
+---
 # create a home page for the project
 1. New Note - Done
 2. Edit Note - Done